project-roadwork/light-reflector/.forgejo/ISSUE_TEMPLATE/bug_report.md

 ---
 name: CODEBERG - Create a Bug report
 about: Create a report to help us improve.
-Select if you are using Codeberg/Forejo.
-title: 'READ NOTICE'
+title: ''
 labels: ''
 assignees: ''